Cook Eat Well

 • Eggs - the egg is the binder for this recipe and it's what makes the meatballs stick together and hold their shape.

-• Keto marinara sauce – using a keto-friendly tomato sauce from a jar is one more shortcut that makes these simple keto meatballs perfect for easy dinners!
+• Marinara sauce - using a zero added sugar tomato sauce from a jar is one more shortcut that makes these simple meatballs perfect for easy dinners!

 How to make them